30 Key Performance Indicators Examples for Better Business Performance

 One of the questions we're asked regularly is, "What is a KPI?"
 We've found that the clearest way to explain the concept is to break it down into three levels:

 • An indicator is simply a measure used to capture a measurement in your business.
 For example, you might measure how many hours your employees work, the number of sick hours used, or the amount of paper used.
-It’s important to note that indicators are very likely meaningless, because they likely don’t impact your business.
+It’s important to note that indicators are likely meaningless because they likely don’t impact your business.
 For example, does it really matter how many hours all of your employees have worked over the last week?
-It might only if you use those hours to bill clients—but otherwise, there’s nothing actionable you can do with that bit of data.
+It might only matter if you use those hours to bill clients—but otherwise, there’s nothing actionable you can do with that bit of data.

 • A performance indicator tracks a measure related to your organization’s performance.
 For example, manufacturing companies may choose to examine performance indicators around the number of raw materials sourced, the number of defects per manufactured lot, or the number of steps in your manufacturing process.
 But a performance indicator is missing one thing: Its criticality to the business.
 And that’s where a key performance indicator comes in.

 • Key Performance Indicators (KPIs) are the subset of performance indicators most critical to your business at the highest level of your organization.
 KPIs are used to help you measure your progress toward achieving your strategic goals.
-In our experience, the most effective leadership teams track fewer than 25 measures that cut across the organization’s four perspectives: financial, customer, process, and people.

 Simply put, KPIs drive organizational performance.